How is Zeffy free?

 Fundraising ideas

-We've come up with 101+ of the best fundraising ideas around and we're confident that you'll be able to find at least one idea here to help your nonprofit raise money for your cause.
-Here, you’ll get not just the usual idea, but some unique fundraising activities for nonprofits.
+We've come up with 101+ of the best fundraising ideas around and we're confident you'll find at least one idea here to help your charity raise money for your cause.
+You'll find not just the usual ideas, but some genuinely creative fundraising activities for charities and community groups.

-A glance at our top fundraising ideas for any organization type
+A glance at our top fundraising ideas for any organisation type

 Let's start things off with a list of easy fundraising ideas that are all great ways to raise money.

-Explore our best fundraising ideas based on your type of nonprofit organization
+Explore our best fundraising ideas based on your type of charity

-To put together our list of 101 nonprofit fundraising ideas, we scoured the fundraisers being hosted on Zeffy's free fundraising platform, read a bunch of articles and came up with a few ourselves.
-This list is what we were able to pull together for easy fundraising events for nonprofits.
+To put together our list of 101 fundraising ideas for charities, we scoured the fundraisers being hosted on Zeffy's free fundraising platform, read a wide range of articles and came up with a few ourselves.
+This list is what we were able to pull together for easy fundraising events for charities.
 You can read more about fundraising event ideas to boost donations at our Zeffy blog.

-Browse our fundraising ideas based on the type of nonprofit organization:
+Browse our fundraising ideas based on the type of organisation:

 Filter fundraising ideas that fit the following criteria:

-Want fundraising ideas tailored just for your nonprofit?
+Want fundraising ideas tailored just for your charity?
 Skip the guesswork.
-Try our free AI-powered Fundraising Ideas Generator to get custom ideas based on your mission, audience, and resources — in seconds.
+Try our free AI-powered fundraising ideas generator to get custom ideas based on your mission, audience, and resources, in seconds.

-When it comes to fundraising ideas for schools, a student organization, colleges or even libraries, the best fundraiser ideas are often the ones that have something to do with the school or library.
+When it comes to fundraising ideas for schools, a student organisation, colleges or even libraries, the best fundraiser ideas are often the ones that have something to do with the school or library.

 Here are a few tips to help get you started:

 Books are one of those things that tend to pile up at home.
-A used book sale is one of those unique fundraising ideas that serve multiple purposes.
-They’re a great way for donors to get rid of the books they've already read and they encourage supporters to pick up a couple new ones while they're at it.
+A used book sale is a fundraising idea that serves multiple purposes.
+It's a great way for donors to get rid of the books they've already read and pick up a couple of new ones while they're at it.

 Here are a few tips to help get you started:

-3. A talent show—AKA a creative fundraising idea for schools.
+3. A talent show, a creative fundraising idea for schools

 Talent shows are a creative way to get students to show off their hidden talents and a fun way to raise money.